-See Creating an eCatalog.
+See Create an eCatalog.

-Image Maps add another dimension to eCatalog pages.
+Image Maps add another aspect to eCatalog pages.
 An Image Map is a region on a page that delivers more information about an item.
 When viewers roll the pointer over an Image Map, they see a description of the item.
 Clicking an Image Map activates an external reference that opens a new web page where you can learn more about an item.

 To create an Image Map, open the eCatalog screen.
-Then go to the Map Pages tab of the eCatalog screen, and draw the map with the Rectangle Image Map tool or Polygon Image Map tool.
+Then go to the Map Pages tab of the eCatalog screen, and frame the map with the Rectangle Image Map tool or Polygon Image Map tool.
 You can adjust the position and size of Image Maps by dragging map borders with the Pan tool.

 You can set up and manage the image map text using the Info Panel settings in the eCatalog screen.

 End users see your eCatalog in the eCatalog Viewer.
 If you are an administrator, you can configure the eCatalog Viewer.
 You can change its outline color and select a new “skin” to brand your eCatalog.
-Dynamic Media Classic comes with several “best practice” eCatalog Viewer Presets.
+Adobe Dynamic Media Classic comes with several “best practice” eCatalog Viewer Presets.
 You can choose one of these presets for displaying your eCatalogs.
 You can also create an eCatalog Viewer Preset of your own if you are an administrator.

 eCatalog Viewer Presets determine the style and behavior of your eCatalog Viewers.